 Stress is the body’s natural reaction to an external or internal sense of threat.
 A good example is the fight or flight response mechanism that is programmed into our DNA.

-During an experience where we feel in danger, the body will instantly flood the system with hormones to give us the necessary energy to “fight” or “run away” from the danger.
+When we feel like we’re in danger, the body gets flooded with hormones to give us the necessary energy to “fight” or “run away” from the perceived danger.

-This useful tool has helped humans to survive and evolve over time.
-The issue is that our bodies haven’t exactly caught up with the current times we are living in.
+This useful reflex has helped humans to survive and evolve over time.
+The issue is that our bodies haven’t caught up with the current times we are living in.

 We are still hardwired as hunter/gatherers cavemen-types but living in a technologically advanced era.

 Some common causes of chronic stress include: